Research

 Troubleshooting Common Page Setup Problems

-6. There’s an extra line between paragraphs or every time I hit the Enter key.
-You have not checked the box which says “Don’t add space between paragraphs of the same style.
+- You have not checked the box that states “Don’t add space between paragraphs of the same style.
 You have to highlight the whole page before changing settings for them to take place on the page.

 Other Resources for Your Setup Problems